illinois-cs498gd/illinois-cs498gd.github.io/_assignments/mp1.md

 Your task is to do the following:

 ### 1. Complete the Tutorial:
 Complete this [tutorial on making a simple game by Ray Wenderlich](https://www.raywenderlich.com/454-how-to-create-a-simple-game-in-unreal-engine-4).
 Do not skip the tutorial and just grab the finished code; complete the tutorial.
 It teaches almost all of what you need to know to implement the additional features below (features that are not included in the finished tutorial code posted at the site).
+This assignment is individual and each student should submit their own work.

 ### 2. Add a health system for the player.
 Your health system should:
 - Be displayed as a bar or number on the UI